 - Links and CTAs

-- Images show up correctly and all HTML is correct
+- The images show up correctly and all HTML is correct

 - You chose the right contact list

 - Sending from the correct address

 It’s also a good idea to send it to at least one other member of your team.
 A fresh pair of eyes that haven’t been staring at the same email all day will be able to catch those expiration-date details that might have slipped past you.

 At Mailjet, you can preview how your emails will appear on mobile and desktop, and you can send out a test email to anyone you want before you send it out to your entire contact list.

 Best Practice #9: Make use of those email statistics